2004 Dublin May Day protests: March

 The ‘No Borders’ protest weekend began on the morning of Friday 30 April with a demonstration outside Mountjoy Prison in support of the English arrestees.
 This was followed by a Critical Mass event that evening.
 On Saturday morning there was a series of street theatre pieces against Fortress Europe, followed by a break-in into the privately owned Fitzwilliam Park.

-The Bring the Noise march began on O’Connell Street at 6pm on Saturday evening.
+The Bring the Noise march began on O’Connell Street at 6pm on Saturday.
 Far more people arrived than the organisers expected.
 Assembling under the Jim Larkin a statue a proposal was put to the crowd about whether they should march to Farmleigh, despite the Garda ban.
 This was assented to and the march out of the city centre began.
 The front banner of the march read ‘No border, no nations; Against a Europe of capital’.

 A couple of minor scuffles broke out early in the march between journalists and more militant marchers.
 The van of RTÉ, the state broadcaster, was spray painted with the word ‘liars’.
 Despite this the mood was generally good.
 DGN activists Andrew Flood and Dec McCarthy, writing about the events afterwards, spoke of a carnival atmosphere.

 After walking for about 9 km, the group made it to the Ashtown roundabout at about 8pm, where police had blocked the way to the Ashtown Gate into the Phoenix Park.
 There between 2,000 – 5,000 demonstrators present at this point.
 The march stopped on the Navan Road, about 100 metres from the roundabout.
 At this point a ‘pushing bloc’ broke away from the main march and advanced up to police lines, along with some others.

 At this point, the uniformed police retreated and were replaced by riot squads.
 The pushing bloc attempted to break through police lines but this was only a token effort.
 They also threw missiles such as beer cans, sticks and placards at the gardaí.
 Baton charges were deployed against the protestors to force them back.
 After a number of charges the water cannons were deployed.
 The prompted a sit-down protest but the protestors were soon driven back.
 The gardaí continued the advance with further baton charges and the protestors started to retreat back to the city centre.

 Overall 29 demonstrators were arrested.
 Several people were injured in the clashes, including one police officer who was taken to hospital with a head injury.
 The summit in Farmleigh went ahead as planned.